aman4720/Superset/index.md

 ~~~
 podman run -d -p 8080:8088 -e "SUPERSET_SECRET_KEY=your_secret_key_here" --name superset apache/superset
 ~~~
-podman: A container management tool similar to Docker.
+**podman**: A container management tool similar to Docker.

-run: Command to start a new container.
+run Command to start a new container.

 -d: Runs the container in the background (detached mode).